mcarvin8/sf-git-package-retrievals/README.md

 # sf-git-package-retrievals
-Framework to automate metadata retrievals from a Salesforce org into a Git branch.
+Framework to automate metadata retrievals from a Salesforce org into a Git branch on a scheduled basis.
 This has been developed on GitLab CI/CD, but given tweaks for a specific CI/CD platform, this should be able to work on other platforms.

 This assumes you have different long-running git branches for each org.

 ## Requirements

 The docker container requires the Salesforce CLI and git.
 The git commands requires an active git user in your repository.
-In this example, we will be using a [GitLab project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.htm) with `write_repository` and `api` access to make the git commands.
+In this example, we will be using a [GitLab project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) with `write_repository` and `api` access to make the git commands.

 The git configuration should all be done in the CI/CD configuration file.
 The `scripts/retrieve_packages.sh` script assumes the git configuration is done.